 To qualify for the Quicken Loans Rate Drop Advantage, you must close a mortgage with Quicken Loans by December 31, 2012.

-The same loan must be refinanced between 120 days after close to 84 months after close.
+The same loan must be refinanced between 120 days after closing to 84 months after closing.

 It’s only valid once per mortgage with the same property address only.